Skip to main content Skip to home page

 • These designated visitors/support persons must be 16 years old or older.

-• Designated visitors will remain the same throughout the patient’s stay and wrist bands will be utilized to identify designated visitors.
+• Designated visitors will remain the same throughout the patient’s stay, and wrist bands will be utilized to identify designated visitors.

 • Outpatient/Office Appointments: TWO support persons.

 • Clergy may visit patients as appropriate.
+Clergy must check-in with security.

 NICU Visitation